ipspace/netlab/docs/dev/config/deploy.md

 (dev-find-custom)=
 ## Finding Custom Configuration Templates

-The following paths are searched when looking for custom configuration templates specified in **config** list or through a plugin:
+The following paths are searched when looking for custom configuration templates specified in the **config** list or through a plugin:

-* Current directory (custom configuration templates and user plugins)
+* Lab topology directory and current directory
-* `~/.netlab` directory (custom configuration templates and user plugins)
+* `~/.netlab` directory
-* `netsim/extra` directory (system plugins)
+* `extra` directory in _netlab_ package (system plugins)

+The paths are specified in the **defaults.custom.dirs** topology variable and can be changed if needed.

-When looking for a custom configuration template in the above search path, the following names are tried (*config* is the name of custom configuration template or directory):
+When looking for a custom configuration template in the above search path, the following names are tried (*config* is the name of the custom configuration template or directory):

 ```
 - "{{ config + '/' + inventory_hostname + '.' + netlab_device_type + '-' + netlab_provider + '.j2' }}"